TaniYusaku/Campus-Connect/README.md

 24h TTL (Recent Encounters)
 - The server runs a periodic cleanup that deletes `users/*/recentEncounters/*` older than 24 hours (collection group query), by default every 60 minutes.
 - Production alternative: enable Firestore TTL policy on `recentEncounters.expiresAt` (we now write this field as `lastEncounteredAt + 24h`).
 - If you see `FAILED_PRECONDITION` from the cleanup, create a Composite Index for collection group `recentEncounters` on field `lastEncounteredAt` (ascending), or rely on the built-in fallback which iterates per-user collections.

+TempIds Cleanup
+- Expired tempIds (`tempIds/*` with `expiresAt <= now`) are periodically deleted (default every 15 minutes).
+- Production alternative: enable TTL on `tempIds.expiresAt` and let Firestore auto-delete them.

 Security
 - Do NOT commit secrets.
 Keep `apps/backend/serviceAccountKey.json` out of VCS and rotate if already exposed.